Don’t Make These 7 Student Loan Mistakes

 It certainly is exciting, and there's no downplaying that.
 It's the cumulation of years of hard work and dedication, getting into a good school, especially if it's one of your top choices.
 And if you're one of the 45 million borrowers in the U.S., you're likely to have a few concerns about financial aid.

 You might wonder if it's a good idea at all, or if it's worth the investment.
 You might be panicking at the thought of owing thousands of dollars and interest.
 You're not wrong to be worried.
-Federal student debt has reached an all-time high, at nearly $1.56 trillion.
+Federal student has reached an all-time high, at nearly $1.56 trillion.

 There are a few crucial choices and practices to avoid when taking on and repaying student loans.
 Albeit common and often avoidable, you'd be surprised to learn how often people end up making these mistakes: